2ndborn/HairIsArt/README.md

 Clicking on the services tile will expand the picture, displaying some text about the service and have a contact button, that is a link to the contact page.

 Clicking on a gallery tile will expand the picture, show user can view pics in more detail.

+Clicking on the Instagram icon will link the user to the owners Instagram page.

 Typography and Colour